microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDirectoryRoleDefinition.md

 ## Parameters

-### -DirectoryRoleId
+### -UnifiedRoleDefinitionId

-Specifies the ID of the role definition.
+Specifies the UnifiedRoleDefinitionId of the role definition.

 ```yaml
 Type: System.String